samjmck/tobcalc-lib/docs/contributing.md

 ## Environment setup

-There are a number of options when it comes to creating this environment:
+There are a number of options when it comes to creating the environment required to develop and test the library.

 ### 1. Use the GitHub Codespace

-GitHub Codespace is a which is a VS Code environment in the browser that is connected to a copy of the repository and a virtual machine with everything already installed to start contributing.
+GitHub Codespace is a VS Code environment in the browser that is connected to a copy of the repository and a virtual machine with everything already installed to start contributing.
 This includes Deno.